 Summary:

-The city of Clifton, Virginia is home to three schools serving students from elementary through high school: Centreville High, Liberty Middle, and Union Mill Elementary.
-These schools display a range of academic performance, with Liberty Middle and Union Mill Elementary standing out as top-performing institutions in the Fairfax County Public Schools district.
+The city of Clifton, Virginia is home to three schools that serve students from elementary through high school: Centreville High, Union Mill Elementary, and Liberty Middle.
+These schools are part of the Fairfax County Public Schools district.

 Thank you for your feedback!